joinpursuit/Pursuit-Core-Web/full-stack-express/intro-to-express-request/README.md

   - To fix this, we put the more specific routes first
     - `/rocks`
     - `/:color`
-      Now, from top to bottom, the more specific route `/rocks` will be triggered when the URL has `rocks` and if it doesn't match `rocks`, it will go to the next route.
+      Now, from top to bottom, the more specific route `/rocks` will be triggered when the URL has `/rocks` and if it doesn't match `/rocks`, it will go to the next route.

 Let's code an example of this together: